neoforged/.github/primers/1.21.5/index.md

 Note that if you do not define a value for a uniform, they still must be specified before processing the `PostChain` by calling `#setUniform` before `#process`.

 - `com.mojang.blaze3d.GpuOutOfMemoryException` - An exception thrown when a texture could not be allocated on the GPU.
+- `com.mojang.blaze3d.buffers.GpuBuffer`
+    - `unbind` - Unbinds the buffer.
+    - `size` - Returns the size of the buffer.
+    - `type`-  Returns the type of the buffer.
 - `com.mojang.blaze3d.font.SheetGlyphInfo#upload` now takes in a `GpuTexture`
 - `com.mojang.blaze3d.pipeline`
     - `BlendFunction` - A class that holds the source and destination colors and alphas to apply when overlaying pixels in a target.
 This also holds all vanilla blend functions.